In this blog post, I will be sharing ideas and reading resources for creating lifelong readers – not just students who only read assigned reading.

 Access to high interest – low vocab books, getting parents involved, regular in-class reading practice, a well-stocked and accessible classroom and school library, sharing how to access free audiobooks and ebooks through their local community library (have students download the Libby app on their phone) and so much more.

-However you go about it though, it is a worthwhile endeavour.
+However you go about it though, it is a worthwhile endeavor.

 More Reading Resources